muneer78/muneer78.github.io/_posts/2024-07-25-rnc-grindr.md

 ---
 date: 2024-07-25
-title: Grindr At The RNC
+title: Grindr at the RNC
 tags: current-events
 ---
 Whenever someone is too for or against something, I am instantly suspicious.
 And it's stuff like the party that hates all gays crashing the #1 gay hookup app that proves me correct every time.